MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/folder.md

 > [!IMPORTANT]
 > To prevent unauthorized access, Windows require administrator rights to access protected folders.
 To access these resources using the folder actions, run Power Automate with administrator rights.
 For more information about running Power Automate as an administrator, go to [Run Power Automate with elevated rights](../setup.md#run-power-automate-with-elevated-rights).

-Manage and manipulate folders

-## Get started with folder actions

 Power Automate folder actions enable you to manipulate and organize folders.

 The **Get special folder** action retrieves the paths for commonly used directories that vary among users and machines.
 The following example retrieves the desktop directory and stores it in a variable.